earlgreytech/neutron-spec/neutron-architecture.md

 A Neutron Hypervisor is a component which exposes an interface for Neutron to a VM.
 Because each VM could be radically different, there is no one size fits all approach that is appropriate.
 However, the specific key pieces that should be exposed in a hypervisor includes:

-* ComStack operations, including placing data on the stack and getting data off of the stack
+* CoData operations, including placing data on the stack and getting data off of the stack
 * Current context information, including gas used, gas limits, self-address information, etc
 * An interface to call Neutron Element APIs